f1code/byte_my_python/content/tools/pelican-aws-cloudfront-blog.rst

    AWS Console <https://console.aws.amazon.com/route53/domains/home>`_, click Register Domain, and follow the prompt - it will take a little while to complete.

+The way CloudFront works, it will download the files from S3 the first time they are requested, then cache them for up to 24h by default.
+Just something to be aware of when you publish new content.
+You can modify this behavior under the "Behaviors" tab of the CloudFront console.
+You can also create an immediate invalidation for all the cached files, with a little bit of effort it would be possible to combine to automate that within the upload command.

 Create or customize a theme
 ---------------------------

 I wanted to customize the theme a bit.
-I found a nice one called "pneumatic" that I liked, quite minimalist, very clean.
+I found a nice one called "`Pneumatic <https://github.com/iKevinY/pneumatic>`_" that I liked, quite minimalist, very clean.
 Since I am a full stack dev, I wanted to fiddle with it.
 I copied the templates but restarted the CSS from scratch using the `pico <https://picocss.com/>`_ framework.
 I have not experimented with it before, and it's a good occasion to try a different approach to CSS - at work we usually have the safe choices of Bootstrap or Material Design.

-So This lead me to discover the plugin feature of Pelican, which is very easy to use with pip.
+This lead me to discover the plugin feature of Pelican, which is very easy to use with pip.
 The `webasset <https://github.com/pelican-plugins/webassets>`_ plugin is a good one to use for this purpose.
-It can pre
+It can preprocess files and generate a new file name that can then be included in the HTML template.
+I had a bit of fun with CSS and off we went :)